ksator/machine_learning_with_HealthBot/README.md

   It computes the three-sigma rule
 - The file [kmeans.xlsx](kmeans.xlsx)
   It computes one iteration of k-means with k=2
+- A machine learning hello world demo with python (about iris flowers classification)
 - Automation content to configure HealthBot.
   Healthbot will:
   - use openconfig to collect data from Junos devices